Free Textbook

 Episode 1: Apéritifs

-This introductory episode establishes the target audience—sensory and consumer scientists with little to no coding experience—and the core goal: helping practitioners transition into computational sensory science.
-It emphasizes that the book is not a statistics manual but a guide to building a robust, reproducible data science workflow.
+This introductory episode establishes the target audience (sensory and consumer scientists with little to no coding experience) and the core goal: helping practitioners transition into computational sensory science.
+It emphasizes that the book is not a statistics manual but a guide to building a solid, reproducible data science workflow.

 Episode 2: Hors d'oeuvres

-This episode delves into the foundational mechanics of the R environment.
-It details the importance of setting up projects, establishing version control (using tools like GitHub), and the pedagogical philosophy of learning code like a new language through active, hands-on practice.
+This episode explores the foundational mechanics of the R environment.
+It covers the importance of setting up projects, establishing version control (using tools like GitHub), and the pedagogical philosophy of learning code like a new language through active, hands-on practice.

 Episode 3: Bon Appétit